 Reserved Seats Not Marked As Reserved

-On the new Dublin Cork train and indeed on the new Intercity Railcar fleet there is an electronic display above the seats which names the passenger who has reserved the seat.
+On all intercity routers there is an electronic display above the seats which names the passenger who has reserved the seat.
 The great advantage of the electronic system is the can be booked by different people for different parts of the journey.
 Of course it's impossible to remove the display quite unlike the old fashioned paper system.

 Severe technical problems have been encountered and despite there being two independent ways to load the information into the train computer it doesn't work with a decent level of reliability.
-In particular the system tends to fail more often on Cork Dublin services than on Dublin Cork.
+The displays frequently go blank for no reason, resulting in a nightmare for passengers who join trains beyond the terminus.

 Seats that don't exist